yeetmaster123/ESSKEETIT/README.md

 configs

-It comes with an injector that injects any dll named "phack",

-The dll (packed with junk),
+It comes with The dll (packed with junk),

 And a auto junk code generator,